Have you heard of the Vanguard Wellington Fund? VWELX (investors shares) or VWENX (admiral shares) is my #1 fund for retirees.

 Should You Invest in VWENX and VWELX?

-I love the Vanguard Wellington Fund and while I am nowhere near retirement, I have a good chunk of my money saved there.
+I love the Vanguard Wellington Fund.
+While I am nowhere near retirement, I have some of my money saved there.

-But Vanguard Wellington is not for everyone, and there are some key scenarios under which I do not recommend you invest in it.
+But Vanguard Wellington is not for everyone.
+There are some scenarios under which I do not recommend it.

-The biggest reason is allocation: a 65% stock and 35% bond split is not appropriate for most investors under the age of 50, and certainly not under the age of 40.
+The biggest reason is allocation.
+A 65% stock and 35% bond split is not appropriate for investors under 40 or 50, let alone 30.
 You will lose out on a lot of returns if you keep 35% of all of your assets in bonds.

 For someone 40 years old, a 20% to 25% bond weighting is more appropriate.

-Some people also criticize Vanguard Wellington for mostly avoiding international stocks and bonds, high-yield bonds, small-cap stocks, and midcap stocks.
-I don’t agree with this criticism because there is no empirical evidence that we need to invest in these categories, but they could be valid.
+Some people also criticize Vanguard Wellington for mostly avoiding international stocks and bonds, high-yield bonds, small-cap stocks, and mid-cap stocks.
+I don’t agree with this criticism.
+There is no empirical evidence that we need to invest in these categories; but, they could be valid.

-Are you now worried about an upcoming recession?
+Are you now worried about a recession?
 Read my guide on the stock market crash.

 When to NOT Invest in the Vanguard Wellington Fund?